varunexpsde/BigDataAnalytics/Programming_Project_2/README.md

 2. Computing TFIDF of 2-grams for large documents on Hadoop Map-Reduce.

-3. Picking only top 15 TFIDF of 1-gram and 2-gram and contrasting the diferrences between these two.
+3. Picking only top 15 TFIDF of 1-gram and 2-gram per document and contrasting the diferrences between these two.

 Will 2-gram TFIDF provides more information than 1-gram?
 Can it provide the details about what the document is?